 But unlike granite or marble, that can be found and extracted in huge blocks, quartz can only be traced in the crystallized form.
 This is precisely why it needs to be combined with man-made products to give it a shape and make it usable in the construction of homes.

 In order to provide consumers with the best of material, quartz fabricators look to combine the mineral’s durability with man-made products that enable the production of countertops.
 During the first step of the manufacturing process, quartz is sourced in its various sizes of crystal.
 The crystals are then crushed before the fabricator sifts through them and chooses the best.
 Once done, the quartz is combined with resin, which is the most commonly uses bonding agent, and colors.
 This is then put through a heating process and also vibro-compacted so that a dense, unbreakable surface is formed.

 Across all fabricators, when manufacturing quartz countertops, 93% of quartz is used in combination with 7% of resin and coloring agents.
 This is the standard they follow to ensure that the resulting stone is hard, durable and also non-porous.

-In contrast to natural stones like granite and marble, quartz manufacturing is a measured and precise process which is why there are quality control procedures that ensure that the customer gets the best product for their homes.
+In contrast to natural stones like granite and marble, quartz fabrication is a measured and precise process which is why there are quality control procedures that ensure that the customer gets the best product for their homes.
 This also enables customers to avail warranties of limited period on their countertops.

-Both, the fabrication and the installation process of quartz countertops cannot be undertaken as a DIY project.
+Both, the quartz fabrication and the installation process of quartz countertops cannot be undertaken as a DIY project.
 Ensure you rope in an expert to deliver and install your kitchen’s quartz countertop.